The ultimate guide to energy-efficient windows and doors

-Draught-proofing your home is a constant battle between stopping draughts, letting people and pets come in and go out as they please, and creating adequate ventilation.
+Draught-proofing your home is a constant battle between stopping draughts, allowing ventilation and letting people (and pets!) come and go as they please.

-Luckily, stopping draughts can be comparatively cheap and easy, and often offers immediate results.
+Luckily, stopping draughts can be comparatively cheap and easy, and often gives immediate results.

 Draught-proofing your home could save you between £25 and £50 on your heating bills each year.
-And once you’ve stopped all those cold draughts from creating sudden shivers, you’ll find you can comfortably lower the setting on your thermostat, which could save you another £10 each year.
+And once you’ve stopped all those cold draughts giving you the shivers, you’ll find you can comfortably lower the setting on your thermostat, which could save you another £10 each year.

-However, completely sealing every single gap can also result in stuffy, germ-ridden, polluted air in your home.
-And warm air can hold much more moisture than cool air, so you could be creating ideal conditions for condensation and mould.
+On the flip-side, completely sealing every single gap can result in stuffy, germ-ridden, polluted air in your home.
+Warm air can also hold much more moisture than cool air – so you could be creating ideal conditions for condensation and mould.

-Your home particularly needs good ventilation in places where there are open flues or fires, and rooms that produce a lot of moisture, like bathrooms, shower rooms, kitchens and utility rooms.
+Your home particularly needs good ventilation where there are open flues or fires, and in rooms that produce a lot of moisture, like bathrooms, shower rooms, kitchens and utility rooms.

 To help you maintain a suitable balance between cosy warmth and a healthy atmosphere, this guide answers the main questions about creating energy-efficient windows and doors.